 We have acquired one of the leading jack-up fleets in the industry with capacity to service existing and future client needs.
 We believe that shallow-water drilling, such as that performed by our jack-up rigs, has a shorter lifecycle between exploration and first oil and lower capital expenditure than other forms of drilling performed by mobile offshore drilling units, such as drillships.
 We believe this makes shallow-water drilling more attractive than deep-water projects in the current economic and industry climates.
 In addition to tender activity in which we participate through bidding, we also compete for new contract opportunities through privately negotiated transactions, including private tenders and direct negotiations with customers, which we estimate represent approximately half of new contract opportunities.
 We believe our footprint in the industry is growing.
-Between April 1, 2018, and December 31, 2019, we signed 23 new contracts for drilling services with an aggregate value of approximately \$723 million, including thirteen with new customers.
-During this period, we also signed six extensions and have had five options exercised.
-As of May 20, 2019, 10 of our 26 rigs are under contract and we continue to operate two of the jack-up rigs sold earlier this year.
-We have experienced some early terminations and suspensions of contracts in 2020 in light of the COVID-19 crisis, but we have also been awarded new contracts.
+Between April 1, 2018, and December 31, 2020, (excluding our Mexican operations) we signed 27 new contracts for drilling services with an aggregate value of approximately \$512.4 million, including 17 with new customers.
+During this period, we also signed seven extensions and have had six options exercised.
+As of April 13, 2021, 13 of our 23 rigs are under contract.
+We experienced some early terminations and suspensions of contracts in 2020 in light of the COVID-19 crisis, but we have also been awarded new contracts since the onset of the pandemic.